arjunaoverdrive/student-management/Readme.md

 #### Importing students
 It is possible to import student entries from a file.
 For this, prepare a file (text or csv) with students' data.
-Each student entry should start from a new line; fields should be comma-separated; the order of fields:firstname,lastname,age.
+Each student entry should start from a new line; fields should be comma-separated; the order of fields: firstname,lastname,age.
 Place the file to the `/src/main/java/resources` folder and specify the file name in the `/src/main/java/resources/application.yaml` file as the value of the `source-file` setting (default is set to `./init.txt`).
 Make sure the `enabled` setting is set to `true`.